microsoft/conversational-speaker/README.md

 # Conversational Speaker

+**Same suggestion as for tutorial 2.
+I can't initially tell this is a different tutorial from the others.
+Perhaps a more specific title would help.
+ALso all repeated material (setup, basic interaction instructions) could be left in tutorial 1, so these add on tutorials only focus on the new functionality.
+I would reference tutorial 1 as the place to begin (and then there is less material to maintain :) )**

 The Conversational Speaker, informally known as "Friend Bot", uses a Raspberry Pi to enable a spoken conversation with OpenAI large language models.
 This implementation listens to speech, processes the conversation through the OpenAI service, and responds back.

 For more information on the prompt engine used for maintaining conversation context, go here: [python](https://github.com/microsoft/prompt-engine-py), [typescript](https://github.com/microsoft/prompt-engine), [dotnet](https://github.com/microsoft/prompt-engine-dotnet).